Swiss E-Invoicing Requirements: eBill, Peppol & B2G Guide

 Scope and boundaries.
 The mandate covers the federal administration specifically.
 Cantonal and municipal governments are not uniformly bound by this requirement.
 Individual cantons and communes set their own procurement rules, and while some have adopted similar e-invoicing practices, there is no national mandate extending beyond the federal level.
 Suppliers working with multiple levels of Swiss government should verify requirements separately for each contracting authority.

 Record retention.
 Regardless of whether invoicing is electronic or paper-based, Swiss businesses must retain all invoicing records for a minimum of 10 years under the Swiss Code of Obligations.
-For e-invoices, this means records must remain accessible, readable, and verifiable throughout the retention period.
+For e-invoices, this means records must remain accessible, readable, and verifiable throughout the retention period under Switzerland's GeBuV digital record-keeping rules.

 How Switzerland's eBill System Works

-eBill is Switzerland's national digital billing infrastructure, and the model has no direct parallel in other countries.
+eBill is Switzerland's national digital billing infrastructure — a market-driven billing channel, not a government mandate, with no direct parallel in other countries.
 Rather than sending invoices by post or email, billers transmit structured invoice data directly into the payer's e-banking portal.
 The recipient sees the full invoice details inside their online banking interface, reviews the amount and line items, and approves payment with a single click.
 No paper.
 No PDF attachment.
 No manual data entry or payment reference transcription.

 The system is operated by SIX Group, Switzerland's financial market infrastructure provider (the same entity that runs the Swiss stock exchange and interbank payment systems). eBill launched in its current form in 2018, replacing the earlier Paynet service, and has since become the dominant digital billing channel for consumer-facing invoices across the country.